kekavc24/yaml_test_suite_runner/README.md

     - Fork or download if you need to modify it.
     - Alternatively, for your CI or other usecases, you may need to add it as dependency in whichever way you choose.
 Follow procedures [here][dependencies].

-2. Provide an entry point that instantiates the `TestRunner` and runs the test by calling the `runTestSuite` method.
-The runner has a `TestCounter` that can provide a generic summary and the pass rate of the current run by calling its `getSummary` method.
+2. Provide an entry point that instantiates the `TestSuiteRunner` and runs all the tests by calling the `runTestSuite` method.

-3. Compile the executable or just run the script using `Dart` itself.
+    - Provide a `TestRunner` that accepts a yaml parsing function, a comparator for equality and a `Reporter`.

 ## Failed Tests Output

-The `TestRunner` accepts a `DummyWriter` which can write to save the failed tests to your desired directory.
+- You need to extend/mix-in the `Metrics` class and override the `reportFailed` method.
+Alternatively, you may extend/implement its actual super class `Reporter` and override the three methods it provides.

 ## Who's using it